 First stood aghast, then knew this was a sign

 I cried, “Kind sir, have pity on my plight,

 a tail-less cat at your great feet doth fall.

 I pray you, find my tail and stitch it back

 and I’ll bring you good fortune with my thanks.”

 To this, my plea and bargain, he replied:

-But you’ll have honours if you join with me,
+and you’ll have honours if you join with me.

 The men I’d sailed with were took to Algiers,

 displayed in captive chains, and sold as slaves.